annaesvensson/yellow-gallery/README.md

     media/images/photo-2387365-fika-time.jpg: Fika is an important part of life in Sweden.
 Photo: Taylor Franz media/images/photo-2493837-lake-and-forest.jpg: Lake and forest in the summer.
 Photo: Anatoliy Gromov media/images/photo-album/screenshot-2020-01.png: A small website by Adam Engel from Sweden.

+Selecting file names with a regular expression:

+`photo.*jpg` = image files starting with "photo" followed by whatever and "jpg"
+`photo.*jpeg` = image files starting with "photo" followed by whatever and "jpeg"
+`photo-album/` = image files from subfolder "photo-album" followed by whatever
+`photo-album` = image files starting with "photo-album" followed by whatever
+`.*` = all image files

 ## Settings